Upward Bound Math and Science

 The structure of the UBMS program includes both an academic year and summer component.
 The academic year component of the UBMS program will operate from September through May.
-Participants will meet two Saturdays per month for STEM enrichment activities and field trips.
-Saturday sessions will include: tutoring, advanced instruction, educational field trips, and lunch.
-Participants will also meet one evening per week at the MWCC Gardner Campus for individualized and small group tutoring sessions.
-Students will also have an Educational Specialist available at their High School one day a week for mentoring and academic counseling needs.
+Participants will meet two to three Saturdays per month for STEM enrichment activities and field trips.
+Saturday sessions will include: tutoring, advanced instruction, educational field trips, hands-on STEM activities, and lunch.
+Students will also have an Educational Specialist available at each High School one day a week for mentoring and academic counseling needs.

 The summer component of the UBMS program is a six week residential academic program designed to simulate a college going experience.
 The summer component will be held at Fitchburg State University, because Mount Wachusett Community College does not have dorms, but considers a residential experience essential.
 The summer component includes a regular summer program for participants entering 9th, 10th, 11th and 12th grade and a Bridge summer program for participants who graduated high school and are intending to enroll in postsecondary education in the Fall.

 The staff of UBMS provides services to eligible participants.
-If you have a disability and may require accommodations in order to participate fully in program activities, please contact Drew Goodwin, Director to discuss your specific needs at 978-630-9248.
+If you have a disability and may require accommodations in order to participate fully in program activities, please contact Angele Goss, Director to discuss your specific needs at 978-630-9248 or email@example.com.